DawidSitnik/Question-Answering-System/Documentation.md

 In that case, the loss function is the sum of the cross-entropy loss for the start and end locations.
 It is minimized using Adam Optimizer.

-### Running the Scripts
-1. Create directories.
-- *\dwr*
-- *\squad*
-- *\data\squadDownload*

-2.Download the dataset and glove vectors.
-- Glove Word Vectors: http://nlp.stanford.edu/data/glove.6B.zip (place it to *\dwr* folder)
-- SQuAD dataset: https://rajpurkar.github.io/SQuAD-explorer/ (place it to *\squad* folder)

-3.Run the scripts in following order
-- data_preprocessing.py
-- model.py

 ### Data Preprocessing
-The used SQuAD dataset consists of 2 files:
-- train-v2.0.json
-- dev-v2.0.json

 The data was in the form of triplets - context, question, and its answer span, which is the answer with its start and end indices.
 Those files were used to generate four new files containing a tokenized version of the question, context, and answer with its span.
 The important thing about those files is, that their lines are aligned in triplets.
 Each line in answer span consists of starting and ending indices of the corresponding context in which the answer can be found.

 To obtain vector representation of the text the GloVe Stanford embedding was used.
 GloVe performs training on aggregated global word-word co-occurrence statistics from a corpus and the resulting representation showcase interesting linear substructures of the word vector space.
-A word embeddings with dimensionality d = [50, 100, 200, 300], 6B tokens, and vocabulary of size 400k, pre-trained on Wikipedia, and Gigaword were used.
-Words that couldn't be found in the GloVe dictionary has been treated as 0 vectors.
 For the tokenization of the words, the basic tokenizer was used.
 In the end, the context with the question was converted to token ids indexed against the entire vocabulary.

-### Model Configuration
-The model was built and trained using TensorFlow, because of its simplicity and abstraction which enabled creating the network by making only small changes to the existing LSTM layer.
-It also provides sequence to sequence models.
-In this case, the BahdamuAttention was used.
-For the intermediate calculations at each time step, a basic attention wrapper was used.
-Because of its ability to use the moving average of the parameters, the Adam algorithm was used for controlling the learning rate.
-For controlling the learning process, the gradient was computed and the loss function minimized.

-### Evaluate Metrics
-For model evaluation, we used described in the initial SQuAD paper ExactMatch metric.
-It measures the percentage of predictions that match one of the ground truth answers exactly.

-### Result
-the final model was trained with 30 epochs of batch-size 32.
-Training each epoch took about 10 hours which gives almost two weeks of training.
-The exact match of the model equaled 0.60 which is still far behind the best solutions, but it can be still treated as a satisfying result.

 ## BERT Model
 ### Introduction